 The UK government have claimed that the victims of the recent universal credit scam may still be footing the bill for the fraudulent claims.
 This universal credit scam has been made aware of by the Department for Work and Pensions since November.

 The body has been under pressure to provide an effective response to this current situation, due to the fact that the fraudsters typically disguise themselves as a member of the DWP staff in order to obtain the victim’s personal details.
-Fraudsters would take down personal details and apply for high cost short term loans or micro loans – and fitting the original victim with the bill to pay it off.
+Fraudsters would take down personal details and apply for high cost The One Stop Money Shop or micro loans – and fitting the original victim with the bill to pay it off.

 The fraudsters would then apply for an advance that was initially set up when it was made aware to the providers of the universal credit that applicants were barely making ends meet when going through the five-week waiting period.